folutade/KnowThatYouAnointed/content/posts/the-party.md

     I can't tell Hattie White **that blue-eyed version is make believe stuff***
     -“The Neverending Story”

-  * Still the most visible examples of Ifa’s influence on African American popular culture can be seen in Beyoncé’s films for *Lemonade* and *Black Is King*.
+  * Still, the most visible examples of Ifa’s influence on African American popular culture can be seen in Beyoncé’s films for *Lemonade* and *Black Is King*.

-  * On both Lemonade and Black Is King Beyoncé surrounds herself with water and wears a flowing yellow dress that seems to be a nod to traditional depictions of the Ifa sex, fertility and river deity, Oshun.
+  * On both *Lemonade* and *Black Is King*, Beyoncé surrounds herself with water and wears a flowing yellow dress that seems to be a nod to traditional depictions of the Ifa sex, fertility, and river deity, *Oshun*.

-  * On Black is King Beyoncé also wears outfits that seem to be inspired by other Ifa deities including, Obatala, Yemoja Oba and Oshumare.
+  * On *Black Is King*, Beyoncé also wears outfits that seem to be inspired by other Ifa deities including Obatala, Yemoja Oba, and Oshumare.

-  * One scene in Black Is King also shows Beyoncé looking through Robert Farris Thompson’s illustrated book Black Gods and King, which contains numerous pictures and descriptions of Yoruba artwork that often depicts Ifa deities,
+  * One scene in *Black Is King* also shows Beyoncé looking through Robert Farris Thompson’s illustrated book *Black Gods and Kings*, which contains numerous pictures and descriptions of Yoruba artwork that often depicts Ifa deities.

-  * The most direct acknowledgments of Ifa are found on “Black Parade” the song that plays during the film credits and at the end of the album.
-On “Black Parade”, Beyoncé makes numerous references to Ifa deities, attending Ifa ceremonies, praying to ancestors and adopting New Age practices.
+  * The most direct acknowledgments of Ifa are found on *Black Parade*, the song that plays during the film credits and at the end of the album.
+On “Black Parade,” Beyoncé makes numerous references to Ifa deities, attending Ifa ceremonies, praying to ancestors, and adopting New Age practices.

     * *Growin', growin' like a Baobab tree
     Of life on fertile ground, **my ancestors put me on game**